The Stonekeeper's Curse: Summary

 Navin, with the help of Balin and a crew called the Resistance, are able to turn on the robots again, who begin to travel to Demon Mountain in the robotic house.
 Emily asks Leon what happens to a stonekeeper when the voice completely takes over their body.
 He explains that years before, four stonekeepers lost control of their powers.
 They grew into giants and would have destroyed them all had they not been defeated by other stonekeepers, her great-grandfather among them.
-They were able to kill the rogue stonekeepers...except one.
+They were able to kill all but one of the rogue stonekeepers.
 That one was an elf and was sent to jail, separated from his amulet in an attempt to break his curse.
 The elf kept begging them to kill him, and warned that dark days would come.
 One day, the elf's amulet returned to him so he could break out of prison, and he caused an explosion which killed many, including a prison guard that was Leon's father.
-And that elf grew up to be The Elf King.
-Eventually, Emily, Leon and Miskit reach the top of the mountain, where they find future telling talking trees, the trees that grow the fruit they are looking for.
+That elf grew up to be The Elf King.
+Eventually, Emily, Leon and Miskit reach the top of the mountain, where they find future-telling talking trees, the trees that grow the fruit they are looking for.
 The trees explain that whoever came to the mountain would die because they chose the wrong fruit to eat.
 Using the amulet's power, she finds the fruit that isn't deadly and heads down the mountain.

-While the elves travel through Demon Mountain, Luger injures Trellis, believing that he would stand get in their way and seeing him as useless.
+While the elves travel through Demon Mountain, Luger injures Trellis, believing that he would stand to get in their way and seeing him as useless.
 After burning down the future-telling trees, the elves fight Leon and Emily.
-Trellis, who woke from his coma tries to stop Luger from killing Emily, but with the power of his amulet, Luger grows into a giant, knocking Trellis out and knocks Emily and Leon into a chasm, but they are saved by the robotic house.
+Trellis, who woke from his coma, tries to stop Luger from killing Emily, but with the power of his amulet, Luger grows into a giant, knocking Trellis out, and knocks Emily and Leon into a chasm, but they are saved by the robotic house.
 Navin tries to use the house to fight Luger, who almost destroys the house, but Emily gives the house extreme power while Navin controls the house to punch Luger two times.
 The second punch is strong enough to send Luger into the chasm, Emily's mother is cured and Trellis follows the house, still planning to recruit Emily as the crew continues to try and stop The Elf King.